jasmineBENHADDOU/jasmineBENHADDOU/README.md

 ### Hi there 👋

+Welcome to my Github profil !

+I'm an embedded system engineering student currently in Master 1 at university Paul Sabatier.
+I'm a passionate learner who's always willing to learn and work across technologies.

+📫 How to reach me: https://www.linkedin.com/in/yasmine-benhaddou-b2a21a208/

 <!--
 **jasmineBENHADDOU/jasmineBENHADDOU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.